VoxeLibre/VoxeLibre/HOW_TO_PLAY.md

 #### Create new world and play
 - Click "Start Game" tab
-- At the bottom click the VoxeLibre icon (the 2 dirt with grass blocks)
+- At the bottom click the VoxeLibre icon (the stone & sandstone ball with the letters VL)
 - Click "New", give your world a name
 - You can leave seed blank or put in a word of your choice
+- Pick a mapgen or leave the default (v7, valleys or carpathian mapgens are recommended)
+- Pick mapgen options on the right (enabling everything is recommended)
 - Select your new world
 - Click "Play Game" and enjoy!